9bitStudios/slickhover/README.md

 });
 ```

+It's best to call Slickhover.js on $(window).load (as opposed to $(document).ready) so that Slckhover can figure out positioning based on image dimenstions.

 ### CSS

 For best results, set the following CSS for the images that you are calling slickhover on....